For Windows 2000 - Windows 7 (incl. Server, x86 and x64). Latest version: 3.9.7 build 713. July 13, 2011.

 Fig.3.
 Barcode scanner data logger.
 The configuration window of the parser.

-Because the barcode scanner doesn't send date and time stamp to the port, then we can add this stamp on the PC side.
+Because the barcode scanner doesn't send date and time stamp to the port, we can add it on the computer side.
 Simply activate the "Add date/time stamp" option (fig.3 pos.4).

 Other options are not applicable in our case, because we write data to a log file only and don't export it to a database or Excel.

-We are now ready for configuring of the log file settings.
+We are now ready to configure the log file settings.
 First, select the "Log rotation" page and activate log files for received data (Fig.4, pos.
 1).
-Then, enable writing to a file after parsing and data/time stamping for data received (Fig.4, pos.
+Then, enable writing to a file after parsing and date and time stamping for data received (Fig.4, pos.
 2, 3).

 Fig.4.
 Barcode scanner data logger.
 The log file settings.